GfSE/CoCoML-Pages/index.md

 UML/SysML offers a plethora of possibilities, is semantically vague to a certain extent and thus cannot be mapped genuinely to any other technical realm.
 CoCoML shall define a practical and formally well defined subset of UML/SysML for bidirectional and lossless mapping with OWL/RDF and perhaps other formats (to be discussed).
-Other notations and languages such as FMC, BPMN and ArchiMate shall be added in future.
+Other notations and languages such as FMC, BPMN and ArchiMate shall be considered in future.

 CoCoML is one aspect of <a href="https://github.com/GfSE/CASCaDE-Layered-Ontology" target="_blank">CASCaDE</a>, an initiative to facilitate collaboration in the product lifecycle from conception to retirement - similarly to